 All KS3 students complete work which is not just about the acquisition of ICT skills but is also concerned with developing an awareness in our students of the techniques, equipment and resources available that may help them decide the best solution to a problem.

-Year 7 ICT is taught for two periods each fortnight by specialist staff.
+Year 7 ICT is taught for one period each fortnight by specialist staff.
 Topics include: E-Safety, Programming, the Internet, Wider World & You and Basic Computer Hardware.

-Year 9 ICT is taught for three periods each fortnight and the curriculum is designed to prepare students for study at KS4 in a fun and interactive way.
+Year 9 ICT is taught for one period each fortnight and the curriculum is designed to prepare students for study at KS4 in a fun and interactive way.
 Students begin the year looking at the development of mobile technology and their impact on everyday life (e-safety), and then develop skills in computer animations, webpage creation whilst expanding on their understanding of computer hardware and programming.

 What skills students develop

 Students in KS3 will have the opportunity to develop skills in the following areas: